cljs/api/templates/readme.md

 ## Syntax API

+Unlike the Library and Compiler API references, this Syntax API does not list literal symbols that you can call to.
+Rather, they represent conceptual names for the language's building blocks.
+When applicable, the __Form__ column shows each entry's literal form (e.g. leading characters, delimiters).

+Each entry contains the source code for how the syntax form is parsed.

 ClojureScript's syntax has some intersection with Clojure and [edn], the extensible data notation.
 To show this relationship, we mark the syntax forms as follows: